zhouyan/vSMC/README.md

 # Compiler support

-This library make heavy use of some template metaprogramming techniques.
-It is requires a highly standard conforming compiler.
-Fortunately most commonly used compilers, at least in C++98 mode, is able to compile the examples distributed with this library.
+This library makes heavy use of some template metaprogramming techniques.
+It requires a standard conforming compiler.
+Fortunately, most commonly used modern compilers, at least in C++98 mode, is able to compile the examples distributed with the library.

 This library has been regularly tested with recent [Clang][Clang], [GCC][GCC] and [Intel C++ Compiler][icpc], in both C++98 and C++11 modes.
 In particular,